Frankfurt homosexual trials

-The Frankfurt Homosexual Trials were a series of criminal trials in Frankfurt that took place during 1950 and 1951.
-Criminal proceedings were initiated against over 200 people during the trials, which began a wave of persecution against homosexuals in Germany.
-The trials marked the end of the relative restraint exercised by the judiciary in criminalizing homosexuality after the end of the Second World War.
+The Frankfurt Homosexual Trials were a series of criminal trials in Frankfurt that took place in 1950 and 1951.
+Criminal proceedings were initiated against over 200 people during the trials, beginning a wave of persecution against homosexuals across Germany.
+The trials marked the end of the relative restraint exercised by the judiciary in criminalizing homosexuality after the end of World War II in Europe.

 Background

 The gay community in Frankfurt

-With the seizure of power by the Nazi party, a massive persecution of gay men began, which led to the visible gay scene in Frankfurt disappearing completely.
-It was rebuilt after the end of the Second World War.
-Well-known meeting places included the glamorous Kleist Casino at Freßgass 6 and the Felsenkeller in Luginsland 1.
+While a gay community existed in Frankfurt prior to WWII, the Nazi party's seizure of power led to a massive persecution of gay men, and the visible gay scene in Frankfurt disappeared completely.
+After the Second World War, the community was rebuilt, with well-known meeting places including the Kleist Casino at Freßgass 6 and the Felsenkeller in Luginsland 1.
 The Felsenkeller had a license that allowed men to dance together there.
-The first association of homosexuals, the "Association for Humanitarian Lifestyle" (VhL), had its seat in the Felsenkeller.
-Although these activities were criminal offenses under applicable laws, the police initially tolerated them to a large extent.
+The first organization of homosexuals, the "Association for Humanitarian Lifestyle" (VhL), had a seat in the Felsenkeller.
+Although homosexual activity was a criminal offenses under German law, enforcement was initially lax.
 This led many people in Frankfurt's gay community to believe that the relevant criminal provisions were no longer applicable.